nayoa/sftp-s3/README.md

 ### Potential Improvements

 * Unit tests
-* Improve the quality of Python code. e.g. Remove global variables, add classes and use different modules
+* Improve the quality of Python code. e.g. Remove add classes and use different modules
 * Change the script into an ansible playbook

 ### Built With